 What is Planned Pooling in Crochet?

-The term pooling refers to gathering the same color/s together forming a “pool” to achieve a desired pattern or sequence.
-I talk more about planned pooling here with the exact method on how to achieve the desired pattern you want, without a pinch!
+The term pooling refers to gathering the same number of colors together forming a “pool” to achieve a desired pattern or sequence.

 Can I use ANY Stitch?

 “The short answer is Yes you can”

 Due to the fact that planned pooling is determined by the number of fixed stitches, you can easily substitute it with ANY simple stitch!